-An article by Benjamin Vryick’s who writes about ministry success being an idol.
-This article which was published in The Gospel Coalition website examines this article in the context of The Gospel Coalition making ministry a success an idol, especially in regards to CJ Mahaney.
-Today’s journal entry examines the corruption of The Gospel Coalition and CJ Mahaney and points out that as good as Benjamin Vryick’s article is, in the end its power is diluted due to the ministry of The Gospel Coalition being deeply tainted as the modern spiritual version of Tammany Hall.
+An article by Benjamin Vrbicek’s who writes about ministry success being an idol.
+This article which was published in The Gospel Coalition website and my response to this post in the context of The Gospel Coalition making ministry a success an idol, especially in regards to C.J.
+Mahaney.
+Today’s journal entry examines the corruption of The Gospel Coalition and C.J.
+Mahaney and points out that as good as Benjamin Vrbicek’s article is, in the end its power is diluted due to the ministry of The Gospel Coalition being deeply tainted as the modern spiritual version of Tammany Hall.

 The other day I was reading The Gospel Coalition website looking for ideas to write.
 I have about a million and one to work with, and I was looking for one more.
 Against this I read a post by Benjamin Vrbicek who teaches at Community Evangelical Free Church in Harrisburg, Pennsylvania.
 Just so you know in the future I plan on writing a post about the Celebrity Pastor and how the Neo-Reformed crowd has made the Celebrity Pastor an idol.
 I was drawn to this article because it flirted with that idea but went in a different direction in examining success.
 Plus as many of you know I have a history in the Evangelical Free Church.
 Since many Evangelical Free Churches have been theologically hijacked by Neo-Calvinists, in the spirit of Josh Harris one of the themes of my online journal will be “I Kissed the Evangelical Free Church Goodbye”.
 There are many things that Benjamin Vrbicke touches on that I would like to explore.
 There are some positive aspects and a couple of issues to raise especially in the context of The Gospel Coalition.